corlettim/GGG/content/themes.md

 > course. **Janyl Jumadinova**, instructor

 <!-- -->
-> For being a group who came into college never having coded before, GatorGrader
+> For being a group who came into college never having coded before or with
-> gave us a confidence when it came to knowing what to code and how to go about
+> little experience, GatorGrader gave us a confidence when it came to knowing what
-> completing the necessary tasks. **GatorGraderGirls**, software engineers
+> to code and how to go about completing the necessary tasks. **GatorGraderGirls**, software engineers

 <!-- -->
 > This tool suite made it easier for me to talk with students about technical